-I'm going to play up the pearls part of Pearls & Lace and add just a tiny amount of bling.
+I'm going to play up the pearls part of the Pearls & Lace DIY wedding invitation and add just a tiny amount of bling.
 This DIY is super inexpensive and quick to pull off, yet adding pearl accents transforms a simple invitation into something quite special.

-I like to think you're adding a hint of sophistication.
-Whether you have a vintage wedding planned or you want to keep things gorgeous and classic, the Pearls & Lace collection is sure to elicit some ooohs and ahhhhs when it arrives in the mail.
+I like to think you're adding a hint of sophistication in the pearl.
+Whether you have a vintage wedding planned or you want to keep things gorgeous and classic, the Pearls & Lace collection is sure to elicit some ooohs and ahhhhs when it arrives in the mail... no doubt like the ooohs and ahhhhs that came from me when I finally managed to get off my feet!!

-Trim the templates along the dotted lines using a paper trimmer or scissors.
+Trim the invitations along the dotted lines using a paper cutter or scissors.

 Place a stick-on pearl at the center top and center bottom of the invitation.
 Place a corresponding pearl on the enclosure card.
 The easiest way to position the pearls is with tweezers.
 They are small and fiddly and I found that tweezers made the process go so much more smoothly.